FSCS protection for your savings

 It’s also worth noting that some banks that provide savings accounts are not regulated in the UK.
 With these banks, your money would not be protected under the scheme.

-You may be eligible for protection of temporary high balances.
+You may also be eligible for protection of temporary high balances.
 This would include money from a property sale, redundancy payments, and inheritance.
-In these circumstances, you could be covered up to £1,000,000.
+In these circumstances, you could be covered up to £1,400,000.

 The scheme also covers other financial services.
 For example, if your insurance company goes out of business, the FSCS may pay for protected claims.
 Or, if your pension provider has to close their business, you may be protected (so long as the Financial Conduct Authority regulates the pension).